codecheckers/JGSY-D-19-00087/README.md

 `sf` current status of https://github.com/r-spatial/sf as of 27 August 2020 `rgdal` revision 1056 of https://r-forge.r-project.org/R/?group_id=884

 Chunks 75-75 require PROJ >= 7 (with PROJ 6, gives same result as Helmert tramsformation).
 Script also runs OK with R 4.0.2 on Windows with CRAN versions of all packages.
+It is conceivable that the `wordcloud` output in Figure 1 should also use set.seed(), which was not included in the article but is added here - the placing, but not the relative sizes of the words may be affected.

 Output: